section-engineering-education/engineering-education/content/articles/implement-multitenancy-with-multiple-databases-in-django/index.md

 In the above code:
 - We declared a thread-local variable and created a middleware class.
-- Using the callable object `__call__()`, we get the name of the database on calling `tenant_db_from_the_request()` and passing it to the thread-local variable.
+- Using the callable object `__call__()`, we get the name of the database by calling `tenant_db_from_the_request()` and passing it to the thread-local variable.
 - We created a function to get the current DB name from the thread-local variable and another one to set the DB name for the DB router.

 #### Route the databases
-The route class implements several methods with no arguments, hence we can't pass the tenant's database request to them.
+The routing class implements several methods with no arguments, hence we can't pass the tenant's database request to them.
 This is why we introduce the middleware here.

 Using the data passed to the middleware we can hook into the database routing process.
 This would help us establish a central place where Django can look up the database that the tenant request should refer to.